N8Brooks/combinatorics/README.md

 - All functions iterate subsets lexicographically according to their input indices.
 If the input is sorted the output will be too.
 - Likewise, whether the input elements are unique or not does not matter.
-- The inputs provided are not modified.
-However, consumable iterables will be consumed.
+- The inputs provided are not modified, however, consumable iterables will be consumed.

 ## Usage